For Immediate Release

 “Dr. Martin Luther King Jr. once said, ‘Injustice anywhere is a threat to justice everywhere,’” said Pastor Williams.
 “We advocate so that no one else has to live in the dangerous situation the Shiloh Community is experiencing.”

-The delegation met with the offices of Alabama Senators Tommy Tuberville (R) and Katie Britt (R) to deliver concerns raised by the Shiloh Community Center.
+On Capitol Hill, they urged lawmakers to remove harmful fossil fuel provisions from the federal budget bill and to listen to the communities most impacted by these issues.
+The delegation met with the offices of Alabama Senators Tommy Tuberville (R) and Katie Britt (R) to deliver concerns raised by the Shiloh community.

 - Southern Environmental Law Center